MA-Khatri/BubbleLocalizationAndRendering/README.md

 - [`archive\LocationRemappingTest.ipynb`](archive\LocationRemappingTest.ipynb) Features some of the initial tests for determining the remapping coefficients of distortion functions.
 - [`archive\LocationMappingComparedWithAndWithoutDistortedSurface.ipynb`](archive\LocationMappingComparedWithAndWithoutDistortedSurface.ipynb) Similar to `archive\LocationRemappingTest.ipynb`, performs initial tests for pixel remapping, now comparing the results with and without the distorted jar surfaces.
 - [`archive\TwoCameraTriangulationError.ipynb`](archive\TwoCameraTriangulationError.ipynb) Initial triangulation tests for two-camera midpoint triangulation.
+- [`archive\PoseOptimizationWithRenders.ipynb`](archive\PoseOptimizationWithRenders.ipynb) Attempts to use Mitsuba's inverse rendering to optimize for the pose of the cameras.
+Based on [this Mitsuba tutorial](https://mitsuba.readthedocs.io/en/latest/src/inverse_rendering/object_pose_estimation.html).
+- [`archive\BasicChamberSurfaceOptimizationRender.ipynb`](archive\BasicChamberSurfaceOptimizationRender.ipynb) Attempts at optimizing a heightmap to determine jar surface distortion.
+Optimizations were attempted by comparing to a rendered image with a distorted jar surface.
+Based on [this Mitsuba tutorial](https://mitsuba.readthedocs.io/en/latest/src/inverse_rendering/caustics_optimization.html).